 - Music and PE are delivered by subject specialists on a weekly basis

 - Reading books are changed on a Tuesday

 - Please encourage your child to read every night and sign your child's reading record so that they can move through our reading scheme (guidance on reading with your child can be found in the reading section of the website - click here)

-- Parental involvement is embraced - please keep an eye out for our 'stay 'n' play' sessions and also let staff know if you would like to visit us as a mystery reader to share a book with the children
+- Parental involvement is embraced - please keep an eye out for our 'mystery reader' videos.
+You can share a book of your choice with the children

 Tapestry is an online learning journal that enables teachers and parents to share pupils' learning and progress.
 Parents have the opportunity to view images and read about what their child has been learning in school and contribute experiences from the child's home-life into their digital learning journey.
 Click on the logo above to sign in to your child's Tapestry account.

 Our EYFS team use Class Dojo as a means of rewarding pupils for a range of positive behaviours including: adopting a good attitude, showing kindness, having polite manners, producing excellent work and for trying their best!
 In recognition of such, Class Dojo points are allocated to the child.
 Parents have the opportunity to view their child's points progress via any internet-connected device (such as a smartphone, tablet or computer).
 In addition, teachers use the app to communicate with parents, who find the frequent messages and reminders to be of great value.